wilmoore/frontend-packagers/readme.md

                              |                             |                             | [build tool](https://github.com/volojs/volo/wiki/Creating-a-volofile)

 It seems that all of the tools take on a bit of extra responsibility; however, it is *[volo][volo]* that goes a bit overboard with build/task management.
 I was originally against the project scaffolding (`volo create`); however, I am now warm on the idea of having a bit of sugar for pulling down project templates.
+I am still not comfortable with one tool also handling build concerns.
+If you are interested, an interesting comparison of [volo and grunt](https://github.com/volojs/volo/wiki/volo-and-grunt) is available.

 *[jam][jam]* want to handle configuration of *[requirejs][requirejs]* which seems nice at first; however, some developers will want alternative loaders and forcing *[requirejs][requirejs]* can be a turn-off.
 That being said, at this point, *[requirejs][requirejs]* is my choice; however, I know it won't be everyones choice.
 I also don't like that *[jam][jam]* delivers a custom *[requirejs][requirejs]*.
 This is a leaky abstraction just waiting to happen.